kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 If the capacity drift passes the validation filter, the execution path diverges based on whether it is an upscale or a downscale.

 #### Path A: Declarative HotPlug / External Trigger

-When capacity is added, the Kubelet utilizes a declarative, API-driven approach to respect control plane admission (e.g., Webhooks) and allow for external triggers.
+When capacity is added, the Kubelet utilizes a declarative, API-driven approach.
+Instead of blindly enforcing new hardware boundaries locally, the Kubelet delegates policy control to the API Server, allowing cluster administrators to limit or reject hotplug via standard admission control mechanisms.

-1. **Trigger:** `cAdvisor` detects new hardware metrics (passing the validation filter), OR an external controller manually patches the Node API.
+1. **Trigger:** `cAdvisor` detects new hardware metrics (passing the validation filter).
 2. **API Update:** If triggered locally by hardware, the Kubelet attempts to patch `Node.Status.Capacity` and `Node.Status.Allocatable`.
 3. **Admission / Webhooks:** If an API webhook declines the patch, the Kubelet aborts.
 The physical hardware remains larger than the Kubelet's logical view, which is completely safe.
 4. **Host & Runtime Reconciliation:** Once the API is successfully updated (or if the Kubelet detects an approved external patch), a dedicated Goroutine executes the host integration sequence: